Wenzil/UnityConsole/README.md

 You can use the console in world space too!
 Simply set your Canvas Render Mode to World Space and you're good to go.
 You may need to scale down the Canvas.
 In the future, I want to implement great VR support.
 There's an alpha VR demo [available here](http://wenzil.github.io/UnityConsole/).

 ## Appearance
 You can easily change the appearance of the console by changing the images, colors, font styles and state transitions used by the UI elements.
-It is also possible to anchor the Console to any side of the screen.
+It is also possible to anchor the console to any side of the screen.

 ## API Reference
 Quite a bit more information and code samples can be found in the [UnityConsole API Reference](http://wenzil.github.io/UnityConsole/).